Tharun200503/100-days-of-coding/Day-7/README.md

 - How to break a Complex Problem down into a Flow Chart.
 - How to Check the User's Answer.
-- Improving the User Experience
+- Improving the User Experience.
 - How to Add ASCII Art and Improve the UI

 ## 💡 **Key Learnings:**